Posted: 1 February 2012. Updated: 15 April 2015

 Kimba and India continue to spend time together and have permanent access to outdoor areas.
 Their rehabilitation is not complete yet; they are a work in progress which could go on for years.

 From tiny, stinking rusting cages in Bolivia to this paradise, our campaign secured the ban on animal circuses, continued on to the seizure operation, the airlift and now the rehabilitation.
 But it is not over yet.
-Every quarter we must raise $18,000 to support these Lion Ark lions.

 Many more circus animals need rescuing – but first we need to pass the Traveling Exotic Animal Protection Act which aims to ban all wild animals in US circuses.
 Here are 2 quick things you can do to help: